ACLS Guide to Answering Your Cholesterol Questions

 Cholesterol in the body is a waxy, fat-like substance found in cell walls that come from two sources: the body and the food we eat.
 The body, especially the liver, makes all the cholesterol it needs, and this is used to make essential substances like hormones and bile acids.
 Bile acids facilitate digestion and absorption of lipids in the small intestine.

 Cholesterol circulates in the blood throughout the body and is transmitted through the blood plasma.
-The body uses it to form cell membranes and hormones; it is the fundamental part of the structural component of human cell membranes.
+The body uses it to form cell membranes and hormones; it is a fundamental part of the structural component of human cell membranes.

 Why is Cholesterol Important?

-Cholesterol is essential for the body because it produces bile acid, vitamin D, and steroid hormones; however, excessive cholesterol in the blood may be harmful.
+Cholesterol is essential for the body because it produces bile acid, vitamin D, and steroid hormones.
+However, excessive cholesterol in the blood may be harmful.

 Cholesterol is recycled by way of being first excreted by the liver through the bile, from which it then goes into the digestive tract.
 Almost half of all excreted cholesterol is reabsorbed into the bloodstream courtesy of the small bowel.